cindygraffin-pro/cloud-practitionner/readme.md

 Recipe = Document that defines how the source image is going to be customized.

 **EC2 Instance Store:**
-- EBS volumes are network drives with "limited" performance
+- EBS volumes are network drives with "limited" performance, temporary block-level storage
 - If we need a high-perf hardware disk, we use EC2 instance store (name of the hard drive attached to the physical server)
 - better I/O perf
 - lose their storage if they're stopped (ephemeral) or if hardware fails
-- good for buffer, cache, temp content
+- good for buffer, cache, temp content (informations that change frequently)

 **EFS:**
 - Elastic File System
+- scale on demand to petabytes
 - Third type of storage we can attach onto an EC2 instance
 - managed NFS (network file system) that can be mounted on hundreds of EC2 instances
 - works with Linux EC2 instances in multi AZ